PLMUN-CITCS/2025-OBJPROG-LAB007/README.md

        - Compile the code using `javac BooleanExpressionsDemo.java` in your terminal or command prompt.
        - Run the compiled code using `java BooleanExpressionsDemo`.

+   **Conclusion**
+   This exercise reinforces the use of boolean variables, relational operators, and logical operators in Java.
+These are fundamental building blocks for creating programs that can make decisions based on different conditions.
+By combining these elements, you can create complex logic that controls the flow of your program.
+Remember to focus on readability, clarity, and proper use of operators to ensure your code is correct and maintainable.

 ### **Step 4: Push Changes to GitHub**
 Once you've completed your changes, follow these steps to upload your work to your GitHub repository.